JackonYang/paper-reading/01-zettelkasten/02-References/The Decline of Computers as a General PurposeTechnology.md

 ---
 title: The Decline of Computers as a General PurposeTechnology
+tags: other-default
 ---

+[local pdf](../../../pdfs/The%20Decline%20of%20Computers%20as%20a%20General%20PurposeTechnology.pdf)

 # The Decline of Computers as a General PurposeTechnology

-[local pdf](../../../pdfs/The%20Decline%20of%20Computers%20as%20a%20General%20PurposeTechnology.pdf)